97 Amazing Things Made in the U.S.A.

 “Since 1946, Nordic Ware’s business model of keeping its manufacturing in the USA on as many items as possible has resulted in a smaller eco-footprint, local job creation, stability, and has allowed us to produce durable goods that withstand years of use,” explains Nordic Ware on its website.
 This extra-deep nonstick cast-aluminum shortbread mold, which you can also use for brownies, cakes, breads, and other molded desserts, is made in Nordic Ware’s Minneapolis factory.

 Lib Tech Dreamboards

 If you can think of a sport involving riding a “board,” then you can be pretty sure the craftsmen who make up the cooperative of Lib Tech craftsmen are busy making a board for it.
 All their manufacturing happens in the United States, and their website asks readers to “support American craftsmen.”
 Lib Tech had to shut their factory for a few months in 2020 due to the COVID-19 pandemic, but they should be back up and running very soon.

 Skyline Furniture was founded in 1946, by Norman Wecker, whose father-in-law owned an upholstery factory.
-When Norman returned from World War II, he was ready to start the next chapter in the family business, proudly opening his own furniture factory in the suburbs of South Side Chicago.
+When Norman returned from World War II, he was ready to start the next chapter in the family business, proudly opening his own furniture factory in the suburbs of the South Side of Chicago.
 Although the company has grown over the years, it still is a wholesale company that sells to retail store, rather than consumers, and it’s still a family business, run now by Norman’s son, Ted, and granddaughter, Meganne.
-This Linen Tufted Wingback King Bed is just one example of Skyline’s beautiful, functional designs.
+This Wingback Low Profile King Bed is just one example of Skyline’s beautiful, functional designs.